-As Resident Fellows we hope to help make Toyon a community of the kind that encourages students to feel truly at home and able to integrate the often-confusing variety of college life.
-We both take very seriously the intellectual lives and academic work of students.
+We hope to help make Toyon a community of the kind that encourages students to feel truly at home and able to integrate the often-confusing variety of college life.
+We take very seriously the intellectual lives and academic work of students.
 The pace of development expected of Stanford students can be brisk and demanding.
-We feel the residence hall experience can take its place with PWR, Thinking Matters, Intro Sems, and other classroom experiences as a vital means of mentoring students into their new roles as scholars and citizens.
+We feel the residence hall experience can take its place with classroom experiences as a vital means of mentoring students into their new roles as scholars and citizens.

 Grant Parker comes from Cape Town, South Africa.
 Many years ago he grew up and studied there, and in 2010 he was faculty-in-residence in BOSP's new Stanford-in-Cape-Town program.
 On the Farm since 2006, he teaches in the Classics Department.
 His day-job has been to teach Latin and ancient cultural history, something that began with his first job at the University of the Witwatersrand, Johannesburg, thirty years ago.
 Since then he has studied at Princeton and Hamburg Universities; spent several years at a research institute in Munich, Germany; and taught at Michigan and Duke Universities.